 Cons

-Get the Hathaspace air purifier on Amazon.
+Get the Hathaspace HSP002 air purifier for wildfire smoke at Amazon.

 Because of the possible health hazards of wildfire smoke particles, it’s important to choose your air purifier thoughtfully.
 Air purifiers are nearly essential during smoky seasons, but they are useful year-round to maintain good indoor air quality.
-Besides smoke, the best air purifiers filter a range of common pollutants and allergens like dust, pet dander, and pollen.
+Besides wildfire smoke, the best air purifiers filter a range of common pollutants and allergens like dust, pet dander, and pollen.

 Technical features like air filter type and coverage area are important considerations for an air purifier meant to stand up to wildfire smoke.
-Many of the best air purifiers also include smart features, air quality monitoring, and energy efficiency.
+Many of the best air purifiers also include smart features, air-quality monitoring, and energy efficiency.
 Since air purifiers usually stay in the most lived-in rooms, the look and design might be important aspects, too.

 Filtration